I-Mukhatov/Producing-Soccer-Insights-for-a-Sports-Media-Agency/README.md

-# ⚽ Producing Soccer Insights for a Sports Media Agency
+# ⚽ Producing Tactical Soccer Insights with Snowflake SQL & Python: UEFA Champions League (2020-2022)

+## 📄 About This Project

-This SQL project analyzes match data from the UEFA Championship (2020–2022) to uncover team performance patterns and tactical insights.
-The goal is to generate actionable insights for a sports media agency using Snowflake SQL.
+This project focuses on producing actionable soccer insights for a sports media agency by analyzing match data from the UEFA Champions League (2020-2022 seasons).
+The goal is to uncover tactical patterns, team performance trends, and model prediction strengths by leveraging advanced SQL queries and visual storytelling techniques.

+Key deliverables include:
+- Win probability model evaluation.
+- Possession dominance vs match results.
+- Shooting efficiency metrics across teams.
+- Tactical breakdown of duel dominance and match outcomes.
+- Data-driven summaries with clean, insightful visualizations.

+All analyses were conducted using Snowflake SQL and Python (Pandas, Matplotlib, Seaborn) in a DataLab environment, with a clear focus on clean query design, data quality handling, and business-driven insights.

 ---
 ![image](https://github.com/user-attachments/assets/b0cb6897-518c-4b37-9e30-e6ba3c93abd6)